catrincm/personal-website/content/publication/2020-believing/index.md

 doi: "10.1093/analys/anz076"

-url_preprint: Believing Probabilistic Contents_On the Expressive Power and Coherence of Sets of Sets of Probability - with Jason Konek.pdf
+url_preprint: papers/Believing Probabilistic Contents_On the Expressive Power and Coherence of Sets of Sets of Probability - with Jason Konek.pdf